syncfusion-content/blazor-docs/blazor/timepicker/how-to/css-customization.md

 ---
 layout: post
-title: How to Css Customization in Blazor TimePicker Component | Syncfusion
+title: CSS Customization in Blazor TimePicker Component | Syncfusion
-description: Checkout and learn about Css Customization in Blazor TimePicker component of Syncfusion, and more details.
+description: Learn here all about CSS Customization in Syncfusion Blazor TimePicker component and more.
 platform: Blazor
 control: TimePicker
 documentation: ug
 ---

-# CSS customization
+# CSS Customization in Blazor TimePicker Component

 TimePicker allows you to customize the text box and popup list appearance to suit your application by using the